 Strengthen Your Thigh Muscles

 Your thigh muscles help support your hips more than you may think.
 Particularly if you suffer from arthritis, strengthening those thigh muscles will help support your hips more and hopefully lessen your pain.
 Try these exercises that strengthen the thigh muscles or add leg lifts and Pilates moves that target the hips and thighs into your exercise routine.
+Also, be sure to check out our hip-strengthening exercises for seniors.

 Try Water Aerobics